-Cooking biscuits the old fashioned way seems to be getting harder in the digital age, but Wyoming’s “real deal cowboy” Ron is here to show you how it’s done.
+Cooking biscuits the old fashioned way seems to be getting harder in the digital age, but Wyoming's "real deal cowboy" Ron is here to show you how it's done.
+The total time to whip up these yummy biscuits is under an hour.

 Ron's always cooking and baking outdoors, teaching passersby how to bake over an open fire, out in front of Buffalo Bill Historical Center.
 But just in case you can't make it to the Equality State him live, this cooking cowboy also shows off his skills on YouTube via Buffalo Bill Center of the West, where's he's teaching the world how to make authentic Dutch Oven Biscuits.